Frederik-Valdemar Olsen: Later career (1925–1962)

 The Minister of the Colonies, Henri Carton de Tournai, had asked Olsen to retire so he could take over management of the state-owned transportation company Unatra (Union National des Transports Fluviaux).

 Olsen took a vacation in Europe from 11 June to 8 December 1925.

-He then took office as general manager of Unatra, which had been formed by combining the shipyrards and boats of Sonatra (Sociéte National des Transports Fluviaux au Congo) and Citas (Compagnie Industrielle et de Transports au Stanley Pool).
+He then took office as general manager of Unatra, which had been formed by combining the shipyards and boats of Sonatra (Sociéte National des Transports Fluviaux au Congo) and Citas (Compagnie Industrielle et de Transports au Stanley Pool).

 He undertook various reforms to stop corruption, ensure schedules were met and improve financial management.

 He structured the organization into sectors based on Coquilhatville, Bumba, Bandundu and Port-Francqui.

 He had to struggle with local bureaucracy, and at one pointed offered his resignation to the ministry, which was refused.

 The C.F.L.
 (Compagnie du chemin de fer du Congo supérieur aux Grands Lacs africains) was impressed by Olsen's achievements and made him their general manager in Africa, in charge of transport on the Lualaba River.

 In 1930 Olsen contracted sleeping sickness and had to leave Africa.

 Olsen remained a director of Unatra and C.F.L., and in 1936 was made managing director of Otraco (Office des transports coloniaux), formed by combining Unatra, the Matadi-Léopoldville Railway and the Mayumbe Railway.

 He visited the Congo between 5 November 1937 and 21 June 1938 to integrate the railway and shipping company into a coherent whole, reconciling the private enterprise culture of the railway with the civil service culture of the shipping line.

 During World War II (1939–1945) Olsen remained in Belgium as head of Otraco during the German occupation.

 After the war he launched a major expansion of the fleet.